Zhou-Weichen/DD-Eval/scripts/CV-DD/README.md

 mv ImageNette/ syn_data/imagenet-nette
 ```

-Following format for storing the required data:
+We expect the following format for storing the required data:

 ```sh
 CV_DD_data/